apache/doris/docs/en/developer-guide/benchmark-tool.md

 ## Compilation

-1. To ensure that the environment has been able to successfully compile the Doris ontology, you can refer to [Installation and deployment] (https://doris.apache.org/master/en/installing/compilation.html)。
+1. To ensure that the environment has been able to successfully compile the Doris ontology, you can refer to [Installation and deployment](../install/source-install/compilation.md)。

 2. Execute`run-be-ut.sh`